RezaBakhshande/AndroidBluetoothChat/README.md

-# AndroidBluetoothChat
+# BLEPeripheralApp
-This is an Android app for chatting between two devices via Bluetooth
+This is BLE peripheral app that can be accessed to Add or Multiply of two numbers